 - Tell your caregiver if you know or think you might be pregnant.

-- Tell your caregiver if you have a history of blood clotting problems.
+- Tell your healthcare provider if you have a history of blood clotting problems.

-- Tell your caregiver if you have had surgery on your abdomen before.
+- Tell your healthcare provider if you have had surgery on your abdomen before.

 The day of your procedure: